Academic Progress (AP) Academic Progress Policy pdf

 Maintain a cumulative credit pace of completion (cPace) of 67% or higher

 Your Pace is calculated by dividing the total number of credits you have successfully completed by the total number of credits you have attempted (both BMCC credits and transfer credits applied to your program are considered).
-Grades of A, B, C, D, and P are considered to be successful attempts whereas grades of F, FA, INC, NP, and W are defined as unsuccessful.
+Grades of A, B, C, D (not for transfer degrees), and P are considered to be successful.
+Grades of F, FA, INC, NP, D (for AAOT, ASOT, and AS), and W are defined as unsuccessful.

 Note: a student on probation may be upgraded to good standing status if the required cumulative GPA and cumulative Pace is reached even if an unsuccessful grade is obtained while on probation.